 Digital files which have been enhanced using photographic editing software must not have had the integrity and subject matter of the photograph changed.
 If the judges consider that this has occurred then the entry may be disqualified.

-Video entries to the unearthed® Food in Film category
+Video entries to the unearthed® Food Film Shorts category

 Films will be judged on content.
 They